Four Seasons of Fun: 13 RomanticThings to Do in Wilmington VT

 STAY: Wilmington Inn – Wilmington VT

-This rambling white antique farmhouse sits up on a hill on the edge of town just beyond the shops, and across from the modest river that became a deathly torrent when Hurricane Irene blew through.
+The Wilmington Inn, a rambling white antique farmhouse, sits up on a hill on the edge of town just beyond the shops, and across from the modest river that became a deathly torrent when Hurricane Irene blew through.

 Its tidy, eclectically well-dressed interior isn’t what you’d expect from a country inn – not a doll, doily, or floral bedspread to be found.